A PHASE I STUDY OF DS-3201B IN SUBJECTS WITH ACUTE MYELOGENOUS LEUKEMIA (AML) OR ACUTE LYMPHOCYTIC LEUKEMIA (ALL)

 5) Has adequate hepatic function, defined as: • AST/ALT </= 3 × ULN (</= 5.0 × ULN if due to leukemic involvement), and • Total bilirubin </= 2.0 times the upper limit of normal (ULN) (or </= 3.0 × ULN if deemed to be elevated due to Gilbert’s disease or leukemia), and • International normalized ratio (INR), prothrombin time (PT), and activated partial thromboplastin time (aPTT) </= 1.5 × ULN.

-6) The interval from prior treatment with cytotoxic agents or noncytotoxic /hypomethylating /investigational /biologic agents to time of initiation of DS-3201b administration will be at least 14 days after the final dose.
+6) The interval from prior treatment with cytotoxic agents or noncytotoxic /hypomethylating /investigational /biologic agents to time of initiation of DS-3201b administration will be at least 14 days after the final dose (except hydroxyurea that is allowed until 48 hours prior to start of the study treatment).

 7) Subject should be able to provide written informed consent, comply with protocol visits and procedures, be able to take oral medication, and not have any active infection or comorbidity that would interfere with therapy.